martin-p-bauer/2018_JWP/part2/Analytics+Reasoning.md

-# Analytics and Reasoning using Semantic Information [Amelie Gyrard, Laura Daniele, Martin Serrano]
+# Analytics and Reasoning using Semantic Information [Amelie Gyrard, Laura Daniele]
 How to do analytics and reasoning using semantic information.